DigitalCampus/oppia-docs/support/userguide/export_block/preserve_activity_identifiers.rst

-Preserving Activity Identifiers when Updating Content
+Export Step 5 - Preserving Activity Identifiers when Updating Content
 =======================================================

 When activity content is updated a new identifier is generated, as the identifier is the MD5 hash of the activity